-As a College-educated Young Adult, I Had a Problem with the Bible!
+As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 I did not see it as relevant or reliable.

-It was hard for me to accept the Bible's teachings as trustworthy when I was not sure it was God's Word.
+It was hard for me to trust the Bible's teachings when I was not sure it was God's Word.

 Actually, I wasn't convinced a book that old could be relevant today… until it dawned on me the human heart has the same struggles in my generation that it had two thousand years ago.

 Technology, science, medicine, and travel had improved by leaps and bounds since the Bible was written.
 But the human heart?
 Had it gotten any better?

 Since the Bible addressed the issues of the heart, and everyone has issues, including me, I began to realize how the Bible could be relevant in every generation.

 But was it reliable?